 A directive to physicians tells doctors and other health professionals whether to withhold or continue life-sustaining treatment if your condition is terminal or irreversible.
 It can be written or non-written.

 A medical power of attorney gives another person the authority to make health care decisions for you when you can’t.
 Your condition does not have to be terminal or irreversible.

 Since the purpose of both documents is different, it’s best to have both.

-- May be treated but is never cured, and
+- It may be treated but is never cured,

 - Leaves you unable to care for or make decisions for yourself, and

-- Is fatal unless life-sustaining treatment is provided.
+- It is fatal unless life-sustaining treatment is provided.

 In other words, you can be kept alive with certain treatments, but you will never get better.
 Cancer, major organ failure, and Alzheimer’s disease may be considered irreversible.

 If your condition is “terminal,” it is considered incurable, and you are expected to die within six months regardless of treatment.
 Irreversible conditions like cancer can become terminal later on.

 What is a life-sustaining treatment?